TokenScript-Framework/papers/src/papers/smart-token-paper.md

 ## The Shift from Information to Applications

 Originally influenced by the metaphor of a universal library, the Web was conceived as an information system[^comp.infosystems.www].
 Today, such a description feels outdated.
 A more fitting depiction of the modern Internet is a sprawling network of web applications.
 Rarely do individuals now describe their online activity as simply "browsing" for information.
-Instead, they're interacting with dynamic web apps to chat, shop, book hotels, work remotely, network, or even just kill time.
+Instead, they're interacting with dynamic web apps to chat, shop, book hotels, work remotely, network, or for leisure activities.
 Few draw parallels between the Internet and a Universal Library these days.

 [^comp.infosystems.www]: Its USENET topic name comp.infosystems.www accurately captured it.